melaniehuang/santas-workshop/README.md

 # santas-workshop
 Projection for our Christmas lights display

-- Game engine generates a random sprite animation and positions at 4 variable heights
+Includes:
-- Elfs hop across the screen :)
+- Random elf animations hopping across the screen
+- Countdown to Christmas of current year
+- Created with phaser.js and Pixen
-- Used phaser.js and a shower screen/projector combo.
+- Projected at front of house on a shower screen

 ![Elf Workshop](http://i.imgur.com/33QUKx3.png)